r-rudra/tidycells/dev-notes.md

 Check the [result now](https://cran.r-project.org/web/checks/check_results_tidycells.html).

 I would like to assure you that I'll check myself the feature on failed platforms to see what is happening (raised [#1](https://github.com/r-rudra/tidycells/issues/1) for this).
 Possibly this is something to do with [LibreOffice](https://www.libreoffice.org/) installation (maybe an old version or patched version which does not support headless conversion of doc files to docx (see [ref1](https://askubuntu.com/questions/1039715/convert-ods-document-to-docx-document), [ref2](https://github.com/hrbrmstr/docxtractr/issues/23)).
 Which is required by [`docxtractr`](https://github.com/hrbrmstr/docxtractr) package) in the CRAN corresponding system.
 Accordingly, I have adjusted the test to skip on CRAN (it will still be tested on my local machines and Travis).
-Since it is not a major update I'll keep this for next release in CRAN (which possibly will happen after [Release tidyr 1.0.0](https://github.com/tidyverse/tidyr/issues/710).
+I'll fix this in next release of CRAN.

 Meanwhile, if you face a similar issue with doc files kindly let me know (through mail or issues etc.).
 But I have tested with doc files (in fact all types of files) in local testing environment where it worked perfectly.
 You can use this package with full confidence.